“Love between two adults is always conditional. You can fall out of love because you are able to fall in love.” – Bryan Cranston, American actor.

 11. Face the fear of being single again

 You may know that there is no future in the relationship but carry on because the thought of being single again terrifies you.
-You are technically trying to fall out of love with someone you can’t be with a person who does not excite you or make you feel special again.
-Being single and trying to rediscover yourself is a far better option.
+You are technically trying to fall out of love with someone you can’t be with, a person who does not excite you or make you feel special again.

 12. Do not blame yourself